ogostos/Monty-Hall-problem/README.md

 Sasha Volokh (2015) wrote that
 > any explanation that says something like 'the probability of door 1 was 1/3, and nothing can change that…' is automatically fishy: probabilities are expressions of our ignorance about the world, and new information can change the extent of our ignorance.

+There is another viewpoint, which seems to be more prominent.
+Look at the inital pick as a probabilty of choosing right door.
+It's intuitive that you will fail 2/3 of times as right door on first pick.
+Put it differently, you have 2/3 chances to pick right door when change your initial door.